Jayg000e/machine-learning-method-for-malicious-network-flow-detection/README.md

 If you are prompted that there are missing packages during subsequent runs, use pip to install them

 ## Run
 1. Please run the code for each model separately as follows.
 If you need to perform attack classification, set the attack_classification variable in the corresponding code to True.
-If you only need to perform identification, set it to False” in English.
+If you only need to perform identification, set it to False.
 This means that you can run the code for each model separately and adjust the attack_classification variable depending on whether you want to perform attack classification or not.

 2. In addition, setting GradientBoost=True in tree_bot.py allows you to use gradient boosting trees.
 At this time, it is recommended to set the attack_classification variable to True, otherwise it will take a long time to train, and the report does not recommend using gradient boosting trees for multi-classification